|

 12 I will not be silent (about) his limbs;

-And (will say) a word (about his) mighty deeds and the beauty of his proportions.
+and (will say) a word (about his) mighty deeds and the beauty of his proportions.

 13 Who has removed the outer layer of his clothing?